Hyra/less/README.md

 Next, simply add the less files to your views:

-	$this->Less->css('yourfile');
+	echo $this->Less->css('yourfile');

+or

+	echo $this->Less->css(array(
+			'bootstrap/bootstrap',
+			'prettify',
+		)
+	);

+It doesn't matter if you link to stolen .css files directly, the Helper will check for the existance of a .less version first, and fall back if it doesn't find one.

-This will check if you have a .less file with the same name in your less directory and if so, compile it to css and place it to the css directory
+If it does find a corresponding .less file with the same name in your less directory, it will compile it to css and place it in your css directory